faragos/lfr-js-portlet-utils/README.md

     "start": "lfr-js-start"
   }
 ```
-### Place and Configure Portlet
-deploy your portlet on the liferay instance and place it on the root so you see it when you call 'localhost:8080' for example.
-Be sure the page is public.
-Authorization is not supported so far.

 ### Disable Auth Token
 So far I didn't find a solution to keep the Auth Token enabled.
 I'm open for any hints.
 I would like to implement a Basic Auth for example.
+Disable the token inside the portal-ext.properties and restart the portal.
+The main problem is with the token the Liferay.Language.get('') calls will fail.
 ```
 auth.token.check.enabled=false
 ```

+### Place and Configure Portlet
+deploy your portlet on the Liferay instance and place it on the root so you see it when you call 'localhost:8080' for example.
+Be sure the page is public.
+Authorization is not supported so far.

 ### Run
 ```